Dum Diversas: Inter caetera of 1456

 Some historians view these bulls together as extending the theological legacy of Pope Urban II's Crusades to justify European colonization and expansionism, accommodating "both the marketplace and the yearnings of the Christian soul."
 A combination of pragmatism, fear of the Turks, and lobbying by vested interests meant that the crusade was associated with discovery well into the sixteenth century.
 The proclamations' long-term implications were, of course, not realized at the time.

 In 1537, Pope Paul III condemned "unjust" enslavement of non-Christians in Sublimus Dei.
 The Pope commented that the Indians were being alienated from Christianity by the injuries and injustices they suffered at the hands of the conquerors.
-However, the Pope did not go against common Catholic doctrine regarding the morality of servitude through capture in a "just war".
+This letter was strikingly similar to the 1435 letter by Pope Eugene IV, Sicut Dudum, which forbade the enslavement of the native peoples of the Canary Islands.
+However, neither Pope went against common Catholic doctrine regarding the morality of servitude through capture in a "just war".
 In 1686, the Holy Office limited the bull by decreeing that Africans enslaved by unjust wars should be freed.

 Dum Diversas, along with other bulls such as Romanus Pontifex (1455), Ineffabilis et summi (1497), Dudum pro parte (1516), and Aequum reputamus (1534) document the Portuguese jus patronatus.
 Pope Alexander VI, a native of Valencia, issued a series of bulls limiting Portuguese power in favor of that of Spain, most notably Dudum siquidem (1493).